Jenkins and Docker

 There is a transformation happening in IT and it is made up of three waves of innovation: infrastructure, application architectures and process/methodologies.
 Lightweight Docker containers, microservices-based application architectures and continuous delivery are simultaneously feeding on each other and giving IT the ability to provide more value faster to the business, consumer and user.

-To enable you to optimize speed to market with these new technology innovations, the Jenkins open source community in collaboration with CloudBees, the hub of enterprise Jenkins and DevOps, has released six Docker-related plugins to enable continuous delivery (CD) of containerized applications with Jenkins.
+To enable you to optimize speed to market with these new technology innovations, the Jenkins® community in collaboration with CloudBees, the hub of enterprise Jenkins and DevOps, has released six Docker-related plugins to enable continuous delivery of containerized applications with Jenkins.

 The specific plugins announced by the Jenkins project include the following:

-Docker Workflow – provides first-class support for Jenkins Pipeline to build real world CD pipelines for containerized applications using Jenkins and Docker
+Docker Workflow – provides first-class support for Jenkins Pipeline to build real-world continuous delivery pipelines for containerized applications using Jenkins and Docker

 Build and Publish – builds projects from a Dockerfile and pushes a tested and proven gold image to Docker Hub